psherman42/riscv-easy-as-pi/README.md

                    dtoverlay=[pi3-]disable-wifi
 ```

 The following line prevents the start-up warning message *WiFi is currently blocked by rfkill*.
-Use this command in case you disable `bt` and `wifi`.
+Use this command if you decide to disable `bt` and `wifi`.

 `sudo sed –i ‘2i\ \ \ \ \ \ \ \ exit 0’ /etc/profile.d/wifi-check.sh`